-We believe the legal proceedings in which we are named as defendants are without merit and we are defending against them vigorously.
+We are defending against the legal proceedings in which we are named as defendants vigorously.
 It is not possible to determine the final outcome of these matters, and we cannot reasonably estimate the maximum potential exposure or the range of possible loss in excess of amounts accrued for any of these matters; however, we believe that the resolution of all such matters will not have a material adverse effect on our consolidated financial position or liquidity, but could possibly be material to our consolidated results of operations in any one accounting period.